Serra dos Martírios/Andorinhas

 Human History

-Southern Pará, including the Serra dos Martírios region, has a long history of indigenous occupation.
-The Kayapó and related groups historically used the area, and the rivers provided transportation corridors through this transition zone between the Amazon and central Brazilian plateau.
+Southern Pará, including the Serra dos Martírios region, has a long history of indigenous occupation dating back thousands of years, evidenced by the extensive rock art found throughout the park — over 5,500 cave paintings and engravings spread across 80 archaeological sites, estimated at approximately 8,300 years old.
+[1] The Kayapó and related groups historically used the area, and the rivers provided transportation corridors through this transition zone between the Amazon and the central Brazilian plateau.
 The 19th and 20th centuries brought waves of colonization pressure from cattle ranchers and settlers moving into southern Pará, particularly following the construction of roads and the expansion of the agricultural frontier from the cerrado toward the Amazon.
-Land conflict and deforestation have been chronic issues in the broader region.
 The municipality of São Geraldo do Araguaia was founded in the context of Brazil's post-1970 Amazon colonization programs, which dramatically transformed the landscape around the park.

 Park History

-Parque Estadual Serra dos Martírios/Andorinhas was established to protect one of the few remaining intact examples of the Amazon-cerrado transition zone in southern Pará, a landscape that has suffered dramatic deforestation across the broader region.
-The park was created by state decree and is managed by SEMAS-Pará.
-Its establishment was part of a broader effort to protect the biodiversity-rich ecotones between Brazil's major biomes, which are often underrepresented in the protected area network.
+Parque Estadual Serra dos Martírios/Andorinhas was established by State Law No. 5,982 on July 25, 1996, to protect one of the few remaining intact examples of the Amazon-cerrado transition zone in southern Pará, a landscape that has suffered dramatic deforestation across the broader region.
+[1] It is managed by IDEFLOR-Bio.
 The park's rugged terrain has contributed to its conservation by making agriculture and cattle ranching logistically difficult in the core area, though surrounding lands have been extensively converted.
+The park contains 80 documented archaeological sites, with approximately 5,500 rock paintings and engravings estimated to be around 8,300 years old.
+[2]

 Major Trails And Attractions

-The park's principal attractions include spectacular sandstone escarpments, river gorges, and waterfalls accessible via hiking trails.
-The Andorinhas River and its tributaries offer swimming and kayaking in clear-water natural pools.
+The park's principal attractions include spectacular quartzite escarpments, river gorges, and more than thirty waterfalls accessible via hiking trails.
+[1] The Andorinhas River and its tributaries offer swimming in clear-water natural pools.
 The plateau trails reward hikers with panoramic views over the Amazon-cerrado transition landscape.
-Swallow roosting spectacles on the sandstone cliffs — for which the park is locally famous — are a wildlife highlight.
+Swallow roosting spectacles on the quartzite cliffs are a wildlife highlight.
 Birdwatching is productive both in the gallery forests and on the open cerrado plateaus.
-Rock formations, caves, and shelter sites add geological and archaeological interest to park visits.
-The proximity to the Araguaia River valley enriches regional ecotourism circuits.
+Rock art — over 5,500 paintings and engravings at approximately 80 archaeological sites — adds outstanding cultural heritage value to park visits.
+[2] The proximity to the Araguaia River valley enriches regional ecotourism circuits.

 Visitor Facilities And Travel

-The park is accessible from São Geraldo do Araguaia, which is reached by road from Marabá or Araguaína (Tocantins).
+The park is accessible from São Geraldo do Araguaia, which is reached by road from Marabá (approximately 200 km) or Araguaína in Tocantins.
 From São Geraldo, unpaved roads lead to the park entrance.
 Infrastructure within the park is basic — visitor access requires a guide, and facilities are limited.
-The closest significant city is Marabá, approximately 200 km to the north, which offers full services.
+The closest significant city is Marabá, which offers full services.
 The dry season (May–September) is the preferred period for visiting, as trails are accessible and rivers are at navigable levels without flood risk.
 Hiking footwear, water, and sun protection are essential for plateau walks.
-Camping is possible in the park, though visitors should confirm current regulations with SEMAS.
+Camping is possible in the park, though visitors should confirm current regulations with IDEFLOR-Bio.

 Conservation And Sustainability